+Action Follow-up

+Action(s) Resp.
+Deadline Progress Status

-Decision to take Cost estimates for new construction projects shall be fixed in ILS and reconverted to EUR at the time of evaluating the tenders.
-23/05/2017 Steering Committee under the project
+Decision to take

+Cost estimates for new construction projects shall be fixed in ILS and reconverted to EUR at the time of evaluating the tenders.
+23/0 95/2017 Ste ering Committee

+Action Follow-up

+Action(s) Resp.
+Deadline Pro Progress Status

-Decision to take Fund under the project the equipment with PV systems for the last 10 other schools of the bilateral program.
-23/05/2017 Steering Committee
+Decision to take

+Fund under the project the equipment with PV systems for the last 10 other schools of the bilateral program.
+23/0 05/2017 Ste ering Committee

-Decision to take Fund the necessary equipment for Hebron Industrial school (estimated 375.240€) 23/05/2017 Steering Committee
+Decision to take Fund the necessary equipment for Hebro Industrial school (estimated 375.240€) under the project n 23/05/2017 Steering Committee